gruntjs/grunt-contrib-handlebars/docs/handlebars-options.md

 Concatenated files will be joined on this string.

 ## namespace
-Type: `String`
+Type: `String` `false`
 Default: 'JST'

-The namespace in which the precompiled templates will be assigned.  *Use dot notation (e.g. App.Templates) for nested namespaces or false for no namespace wrapping.*

-No namespace wrapping together with an AMD wrapper will result in the template being returned directly from the wrapper.
+The namespace in which the precompiled templates will be assigned.  *Use dot notation (e.g. App.Templates) for nested namespaces or false for no namespace wrapping.*  When false with `amd` option set `true`, templates will be returned directly from the AMD wrapper.

 Example:
 ```js